metadatacenter/cedar-docker-deploy/README.md

 # CEDAR Docker - Quick Install Guide

-This guide describeds the steops to install CEDAR using Docker.
+This guide describes the steps to install CEDAR using Docker.
 The guide makes several assumptions:
 (1) The domain name of the system will be ``metadatacenter.orgx``;
 (2) The related files will be stored in a directory named ``cedar-docker-home`` in the user's home folder;
 and (3) The user does not want to change the default passwords.